-Management is confident that negotiations with the other lenders to obtain such a reset will be successful.
-The Group expects to continue to meet its obligations as they become due in the normal course of operation.
-Accordingly, Management and Directors believe that it is appropriate to prepare these interim consolidated financial statements under the going concern basis.
+The Group has met all its loan repayment obligations under its financing facilities during the period ended 31 March 2016 and is expected to continue complying with its short-term repayment obligations on the assumption that its negotiations with the remaining lenders to reset the relevant covenant are successful (see note 6).
+The Group based on its cash flows forecasts expects to continue to meet its obligations as they become due in the normal course of operation.
+Accordingly, the Management and Directors believe that it is appropriate to prepare these interim consolidated financial statements under the going concern basis.